elifesciences/elife-xpub/docs/testing/strategy.md

 ### Mocking

 When we unit test a file / function / component everything not part of it should be mocked out.
-This is to prevent failures in other parts of the code mudying up our tests.
-For Exmple:
+This is to prevent failures in other parts of the code muddying up our tests.
+For Example:

 ```js
 import fileService from './fileService'